Khleang Moeung: Pursat oral tradition

 According to the oral tradition in Pursat, from the year 1504 a king named Srey Sukonthor ruled the relatively new Kingdom of Cambodia.
 1512 saw the end of his rule, when an enthusiastic rebellion successfully overthrew the crown and saw its leader, Sdach Korn, take the throne.
 The displaced King Sukonthor was killed and his younger brother Chan Reachea – rightful heir to the throne – fled to Siam.
 In 1516, Chan Reachea managed to convince the King of Siam Ramathibodi II that he had found a white elephant living in the eastern forests.
 The king excitedly gave Reachea regiments of his own elephant-mounted armies, food, and swords to capture the legendary animal.
 Once in Cambodia, Chan Reachea used this army to turn against Sdach Korn and face his army in Pursat.
 As the issue of the battle between the two camps became more and more uncertain, one of his generals, Ta Moeun, dug a pit, filled with poisonous swords and threw himself to a certain death promising to come back.
-Days laters, his spirit returned commanding an army of ghosts which plagued King Korn's forces with diseases such as cholera, eventually helping to win back the throne for Chan Reachea in 1525 who became king as Ang Chan I.
+Days later, his spirit returned commanding an army of ghosts which plagued King Korn's forces with diseases such as cholera, eventually helping to win back the throne for Chan Reachea in 1525 who became king as Ang Chan I.